Skip to main content

 The Immune System a Tale of Two Hormones

-The is profoundly influenced by sex hormones, which helps explain why autoimmune diseases are far more common in women.
+The immune system is profoundly influenced by sex hormones, which helps explain why autoimmune diseases are far more common in women.
 Estrogen, at physiological levels, can promote a more robust immune response.
 This is beneficial for fighting off infections, but it can also predispose the system to turn against itself.

 In certain autoimmune conditions like systemic lupus erythematosus (SLE) and rheumatoid arthritis, estrogen can exacerbate the inflammatory response.
 In contrast, testosterone generally has immunosuppressive effects, which may offer a degree of protection to men.